masterminds-kenya/social_network/checklist.md

     - [x] Can view already assigned posts and reprocess them - see Campaign Detail
 - [s] ?Influencer can create a Campaign to connect to Brand?
 - [x] Campaign Collection - Detail View w/ assigned posts
-  - [ ] ?Decide if it should show more metrics or results?
+  - [ ] ?Decide if it should show more or fewer metrics or results?
-  - [ ] ?Update link text from Management page, currently says "Campaign Results"?
+  - [x] ?Update link text from Management page, currently says "Campaign Results"?
   - [x] can view all posts currently assigned to this campaign
   - [x] can navigate to Campaign Manage view to add posts to campaign
   - [x] Can remove from campaign & back in cue to decide later (marked unprocessed)